lucas-carvajal/tcp-chat-server/README.md

 #### Commands

 - `/nick <name>` - get a name, otherwise will stay anonymous
 - `/join <name>` - join a room, if room does not exist, it will be created.
-User can only be in one room at the same time.
+User can only be in one room at the same time
 - `/rooms` - shows list of available rooms to join
 - `/msg <msg>` - broadcasts message to everyone in the room
 - `/quit` - disconnect from the chat server
 - `/quitRoom` - quit a room and go back to the lobby chat
 - `/roomMembers` - shows list of all members in the current room
 - `/dm <name> <msg>` - send a direct message to a member of the current room

----
----

-### TODO

-* add `/help` command to show all commands with explanation
+- `/help` - shows list of all available commands